MC’s PLOTXY - A scientific plotting and post-processing program

 Electric and sound engineers use a lot Fourier decomposition of periodic waves.

-Take for instance the following pictures, obtained using the supplied rad2.mat file.
-Here the default frequency is 50 Hz and the simulation goes from zero to 0.06 s, it will use as default the last twenty-millisecond period, for the analysis
+Here the default frequency is 50 Hz and the simulation goes from zero to 0.06 s, it will use as default the last twenty-millisecond period, for the analysis.

 Once the chart is shown, you can move around the data cursors to see numerical values in the bottom-right part of the window.